 1. Kayak to the caverns and caves of Dugi Otok Island

 Dugi Otok is an island on the north of the Dalmatian Coast.
-Dugi Otok literally translates as long island and, true to its name, it is indeed a very long island.
+The name of the island literally translates as ‘long island’ and, true to that name, it is indeed a very long island.
 Dugi Otok is 45km long and never more (but often less) than 4km wide.
 It’s kind of like the kayak of the island world.

 The island has everything you want from the Dalmatian Coast.
 Cliffs you can use as launch pads for leaping into the Adriatic Sea.
 Empty beaches.
 Beautiful water.
 Little caves and alcoves to paddle into and explore.
 And it’s far from a tourist trap.
 Dugi Otok is still very much unspoilt by the crowds, so best get there in the next few years if you want to see it that way.